turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 [button-styles]: /assets/images/lessons/css-organization/css-organization_03.png

 We can have child elements within a module that have specific styles applied to them.
 This means that we want to be able to identify these elements and have them associated specifically with the root module, and not with anything outside of the module.
-Again, this is an exercise in identifying and isolating patterns in your design to control how our styles that are applied.
+Again, this is an exercise in identifying and isolating patterns in your design to control how our styles are applied.
 We want to target those repeating elements and identify them so we can reuse the styles.

 For example, perhaps we have a card that we use to organize similar content in a consistent way.
 This structure of these cards is always the same, so we can identify it as a module, and within it we can approach it's contents as sub-module elements.
 Example: